Frederick C. Cuny Peace & Conflict Summer Program

 No pre-requisites.
 Program open to all majors.
 2.5 GPA or higher

-An option to apply for an internship is also available (limited internship placements are available).
+- An option to apply for an internship is also available (undergraduate internships are not for credit; a limited number of internships are available)

 Graduate Courses (must take all three)